wiredopposite/XGDTool/README.md

     - GoD / Games on Demand
     - CCI
     - CSO
-    - ZAR (As output format only)
+    - ZAR
-- Seamless conversion, you can directly extract a GoD image, convert an ISO to ZAR archive, or CSO archive to CCI, all without writing any temporary files.
+- Seamless conversion, you can directly extract a GoD image, convert an ISO to ZAR archive, or CSO archive to CCI, without writing any temporary files.
+The only format requiring temporary files is ZAR when provided as input.
 - Batch processing, a folder full of different game formats can be batch converted to a single format with one command line argument.
 - Automatically finds split files when only one part is provided as an input path, assuming they're named in this format: ```name.1.extension``` ```name.2.extension```.
 - Option to select your target app/machine (Xemu, Xenia, OG Xbox, Xbox 360) and let XGDTool decide which settings to use.